+Choose which audience you are creating your campaign for – students, parents or teachers.
+Be clear about your audience as this will help shape your campaign and create your scenario.

 Select three of the digital citizenship elements that will be highlighted within your campaign scenario.
-Analyze and creatively present each element in detail, being sure to include:
+Analyze and creatively explore each element within your scenario, being sure to include:

 impact on the chosen audience